 Using these, we rewrite the DPI constraints in terms of the new coordinates in Table~\ref{table I} and~\ref{table II}.
 Each row of Table~\ref{table I} corresponds to a specific DPI constraint.
-We write the same constraint in both the coordinates $(\alpha,z,\lambda)$ and $(x_1,x_2,x_3)$.
+We write the same constraint in both coordinates $(\alpha,z,\lambda)$ and $(x_1,x_2,x_3)$.
 Under duality, each constraint is mapped to its dual in the corresponding row of Table~\ref{table II}, and vice versa.

-In Fig.~\ref{DPI figure}, we illustrate the DPI region $\D$ in the coordinates $(x_1,x_2,x_3)$.
-We also show the Petz arrow up for $\alpha>1$ (green line) and the sandwiched arrow down for $\alpha<1$ (brown line).
+In Fig.~\ref{DPI figure}, the DPI region $\D$ is illustrated in the coordinates $(x_1,x_2,x_3)$.
+The entropy $\widebar{H}^\uparrow_{\alpha}$ for $\alpha>1$ corresponds to the green line and the entropy $\widetilde{H}^\downarrow_{\alpha}$ for $\alpha<1$ corresponds to the brown line.
 These two quantities are dual to each other according to the relation~\eqref{relation 3}.
 Thus, these two lines are symmetric with respect to the third axis $x_3$.